wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

     *   (b) in any other case, the expiry of 2 years after the records were first retained under the control of the Registrar of the District Court.

-    (3) An applicant to whom a search warrant is issued must retain the warrant (whether in electronic form or otherwise), a copy of the application (if made in written form), copies of all documents tendered by the applicant in support of the application, and a copy of any search warrant report referred to in clause 36 required to be prepared,---
+    (3) An applicant to whom a search warrant is issued must retain the warrant (whether in electronic form or otherwise), a copy of the application (if made in written form), copies of all documents tendered by the applicant in support of the application, and a copy of any search warrant report referred to in [clause 36][138] required to be prepared,---

     *   (a) in the case of a warrant that is executed, until the completion of any proceedings where the validity of the warrant may be in issue; or

-    *   (b) in any other case, until the destruction or transfer of the warrant and other documents is required by or under the [Public Records Act 2005][137] or any other enactment or rule of law.
+    *   (b) in any other case, until the destruction or transfer of the warrant and other documents is required by or under the [Public Records Act 2005][139] or any other enactment or rule of law.